mrismanaziz/Reforestation/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.